Published on Thursday 12, November 2020

 Initial Project Outcomes

-We have consulted widely with project partners and other stakeholders to understand the barriers to making legal referrals through a stakeholder workshop, and built on this with targeted workforce training to Victoria Police and mental health clinicians.
+We consulted widely with project partners and other stakeholders to understand the barriers to making legal referrals through a stakeholder workshop, and built on this with targeted workforce training to Victoria Police and mental health clinicians.
 These activities have increased knowledge and identification of legal needs and referral capacity by project partners.

 Our Next Steps